mvandrew/UTMGenerator/README.md

 ## Options
 * Transliteration is supported for the Cyrillic code page.
-* You can additionally add custom tags and subid.
+* You can additionally add custom terms and subid.